Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed support for example data.
 * Removed support for authentication method skeletons.
 * Removed external controller and finder in favor of form-based relations.
+* Removing array fields and object fields (deprecated in DBAL 3.4) - simple array and JSON array fields are still available.

 ### Generator changes